 This case has a little less rainfall to work with mainly due to lower precipitation in winter and some snow considerations.
 Outdoor watering demand is much lower than in Case 1 but indoor demand is higher at 40 gallons per person per day.
 This indoor water demand assumption is typical for our clients with the exception that we will be using low flow 1.5 GPM shower heads.
 As is very common, all appliances will be water Smart with around 15 gallons per load of laundry and 6 gallons per dishwasher load.

 Here is the design for this system:

-- A 5,000 gallon QCS rainwater tank.
+- A 5,000 gallon rainwater cistern.
 This is smaller than with Case 1 due to lower outdoor water demand.